 Admission: Free.
 But Inner Shrine costs 500 Yen

-In our opinion, the perfect place to watch the sunset in Nara is the Nigatsu-dō Temple.
+In our opinion, the perfect place to watch the sunset on your day trip in Nara is the Nigatsu-dō Temple.
 It’s located on a hill above the Tōdai -ji temple (and is actually an extension of this).

 During the day, it’s usually very busy here.
 But during our sunset visit, there were surprisingly very few people around.
 Although the temple hall is closed off to visitors, the atmosphere is no less magical.
 We can highly recommend you do the short walk up here as the view is very much worth it.
 For us, enjoying sunset at the Nigatsu-dō Temple was the perfect way to end our trip to Nara.